 For coverage in your new country, you’d need to purchase private health insurance or buy into the country’s public health plan, if that option is available.
 If you’re willing and able to return to the United States for hospital care, you’ll still have access to Medicare Part A (assuming you qualify for premium-free Part A by having worked at least 10 years in the U.S.).

-How does Medicare cover me if I'm traveling across the U.S.?
+How does Medicare cover me if I'm traveling within the U.S.?

 It’s also important to understand that Medicare Part D plans can require members to use in-network pharmacies, and some have localized networks rather than nationwide networks.
 Check with your Part D plan before traveling, and see if you’ll need to make arrangements to purchase medication in advance or use a mail-order pharmacy.